-The report’s authors write: “From very well publicized critical infrastructure attacks to massive supply chain breaches, the financially motivated criminals and nefarious nation-state actors have rarely, if ever, come out swinging the way they did over the last 12 months.”
+The report’s authors write: “From very well publicised critical infrastructure attacks to massive supply chain breaches, the financially motivated criminals and nefarious nation-state actors have rarely, if ever, come out swinging the way they did over the last 12 months.”

-This year, Verizon analyzed 23,896 incidents across roughly 20 different industries that occurred during the time frame for analysis—from November 1, 2020, to October 31, 2021.
+This year, Verizon analysed 23,896 incidents across roughly 20 different industries that occurred during the time frame for analysis—from November 1, 2020, to October 31, 2021.
 Of those incidents, 5,212 were confirmed data breaches.

-The 2022 report also marks the third year that Verizon has analyzed incidents and presented them from a macro-region perspective to provide “a more global view of cybercrime.”
+The 2022 report also marks the third year that Verizon has analysed incidents and presented them from a macro-region perspective to provide “a more global view of cybercrime.”
 (See the “Introduction to Regions” section in the DBIR for details on this approach.)